TI-Tokyo/riak-docs-fork/content/riak/kv/3.2.3/developing/usage/next-gen-replication.md

 When, on a node, a scheduled piece of work comes due, the `riak_kv_ttaaefs_manager` will start an `aae_exchange` to run the work between the two clusters (using the peer configuration to reach the remote cluster).
 Once the work is finished, it will schedule the next piece of work - unless the start time for the next piece of work has already passed, in which case the next work is skipped.
 When all the work in the schedule is complete, a new schedule is calculated from the wants.

 When starting an `aae_exchange` the `riak_kv_ttaaefs_manager` must pass in a repair function.
-This function will compare clocks from identified discrepancies, and where the source cluster is ahead of the sink, send the `{Bucket, Key, Clock, to_fetch}` tuple to a configured queue name on `riak_kv_replrtq_src`.
+This function will compare clocks from identified discrepancies, and where the source cluster is ahead of the sink, send the `&#123;Bucket, Key, Clock, to_fetch&#125;` tuple to a configured queue name on `riak_kv_replrtq_src`.
 These queued entries will then be replicated through being fetched by the `riak_kv_replrtq_snk` workers, although this will only occur when there is no higher priority work to replicate i.e. real-time replication events prompted by locally co-ordinated PUTs.